 People who may be considering having a dose of young blood for eternal youth through the Ambrosia Medical treatment need to have fat wallets.
 The transfusions don’t come cheap.

-Ambrosia Medical has yet to reveal how much it would be charging those who might have interest in the young blood transfusions.
+Ambrosia Medical has yet to reveal how much it would be charging those who might have an interest in the young blood transfusions.

 The startup has reportedly provided the treatment to around 150 people.
 As reported by Business Insider, 81 of the patients took part in the trial.

-The company disclosed that many people have been making inquiries about how to get the transfusions.
+The company disclosed that many people have been making inquiries about how to get transfusions.
 It now has a waiting list for such individuals.